-- Low, Moderate, and High Risk practices and competitions may begin as per State, Local, and PIAA Guidelines. - Practices should remain non-contact and include physical distancing where applicable. - Students must refrain from sharing clothing/towels and should be washed after each practice, including pinnies. - Equipment that may be used by multiple individuals (balls, shields, tackling dummies, shotput, discus, pole vault, etc.) should be cleaned intermittently during practice and events as deemed necessary. - Hand washing with soap and water for 20 seconds should occur periodically during events and practices.
+- Practices should remain non-contact and include physical distancing where applicable. - Students must refrain from sharing clothing/towels and should be washed after each practice, including pinnies. - Equipment that may be used by multiple individuals (balls, shields, tackling dummies, shotput, discus, pole vault, etc.) should be cleaned intermittently during practice and events as deemed necessary. - Hand washing with soap and water for 20 seconds should occur periodically during events and practices.
 Hand Sanitizer may be used as resources allow. - Appropriate clothing/shoes should be worn at all times in the weight room to minimize sweat from transmitting onto equipment surfaces. - Spotters for weight lifts should be stationed at each end of the bar.

-Hvdration:
+Hydration: